quietui/quiet/docs/docs/theming.md

 ## Using the default theme

-To import the default theme from the CDN, add the following code to the `<head>` of your page.
+To import the default theme from the CDN, add the following code to the `<head>` section of each page.

 ```html
 <link rel="stylesheet" href="{% cdnUrl '/dist/themes/quiet.css' %}">